wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 </tr>
 <tr>
 <td>match (optional)</td>
 <td>Regular expression.
-If specified, remove a tag if its value matches this regular expression.</td>
+If specified, remove a tag only if its value matches this regular expression.</td>
 </tr>
 </tbody>
 </table>